Aripiprazole: Pharmacodynamics

-It appears to show predominantly antagonist activity on postsynaptic D2 receptors and partial agonist activity on presynaptic D2 receptors, D3, and partially D4 and is a partial activator of serotonin (5-HT1A, 5-HT2A, 5-HT2B, 5-HT6, and 5-HT7).
-It also shows lower and likely insignificant effect on histamine (H1), epinephrine/norepinephrine (α), and otherwise dopamine (D4), as well as the serotonin transporter.
+It appears to show predominantly partial agonistic activity on postsynaptic dopamine D2 receptors and partial agonist activity on presynaptic dopamine D2 receptors, D3, and partially D4 and is a partial activator of serotonin (5-HT1A, 5-HT2A, 5-HT2B, 5-HT6, and 5-HT7).
+It also shows lower effect on histamine (H1), as well as the serotonin transporter.
 Aripiprazole acts by modulating neurotransmission overactivity of dopamine, which is thought to mitigate schizophrenia symptoms.

-There are no studies to date confirming if aripiprazole function as an agonist or antagonist at alpha-adrenergic receptors such as α1A, α2A and α2C, but the orthostatic hypotension observed with aripiprazole may be explained by its antagonist activity at adrenergic α1A receptors.